apache/incubator-streampark-website/docs/user-guide/12-platformBasicUsage.md

 ![54_visit_flink_cluster_web_ui](/doc/image_en/platform-usage/54_visit_flink_cluster_web_ui.png)

-# Using Native Flink with StreamPark
+# Using Native Flink with Apache StreamPark
-> 【**To be improved**】In fact, a key feature of StreamPark is the optimization of the management mode for native Flink jobs at the user level, enabling users to rapidly develop, deploy, run, and monitor Flink jobs using the platform.
-Meaning, if users are familiar with native Flink, they will find StreamPark even more intuitive to use.
+> 【**To be improved**】In fact, a key feature of Apache StreamPark is the optimization of the management mode for native Flink jobs at the user level, enabling users to rapidly develop, deploy, run, and monitor Flink jobs using the platform.
+Meaning, if users are familiar with native Flink, they will find Apache StreamPark even more intuitive to use.

 ## Flink Deployment Modes
-### How to Use in StreamPark
+### How to Use in Apache StreamPark
 > **Session Mode**

 1. Configure Flink Cluster